insurance claim arbitration in Weimar, California 95736

 Can I still pursue other legal remedies if arbitration fails?

 Yes.
-While arbitration decisions are binding, parties may petition courts to modify or vacate an arbitration award under specific circumstances, such as arbitrator bias or exceeding authority, as outlined in CCP sections 1285-1288.
+While arbitration decisions are binding, parties may petition courts to modify or vacate an arbitration award under specific circumstances, including local businesses, as outlined in CCP sections 1285-1288.
 However, most disputes are resolved through arbitration, making thorough preparation critical.

 Why Consumer Disputes Hit Weimar Residents Hard